kostmo/circleci-failure-tracker/CONTRIBUTING.md

 ===========

 Several credentials strings are required for the app.
-These can be stored as JSON files in your own private repository:
+These can be stored as JSON files and raw text files in your own private repository:

 * `app-credentials-local.json`
 * `app-credentials-remote.json`
 * `database-credentials-local.json`
 * `database-credentials-remote.json`
+* `circleci-failure-attribution.private-key.pem`
-* `github-personal-access-token.txt`
+* `circleci-api-token.txt`

 Given the right credentials, one may use this command to build and run locally using the production database: